KwonNayeon/urban-parks-childrens-happiness/results/figures/README.md

 - `Figure E1-a_Histogram of PS distribution.png`
 - `Figure E1-b_Histogram of CBPS distribution.png`
 - `Figure E2_absolute SMD before and after matching.png`

-## License
-This documentation is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
-For inquiries: nayeon.k.datacareer@gmail.com